 Results

-In total 260 respondents completed the survey, including 210 veterinary surgeons, 49 veterinary nurses, and 1 SQP.
+In total 260 respondents completed the survey, including 210 veterinary surgeons, 49 veterinary nurses, and 1 suitably qualified person.
 Respondents generally understood the need to report ADRs.
 The main barrier to reporting was the suspected ADR being well-known and the most popular potential facilitator identified was the ability to report via the practice management system.
-Facilitation via education in the form of ADR-themed CPD was particularly popular amongst veterinary nurses, who reported time as being less of a barrier to reporting than their veterinary surgeon counterparts.
+Facilitation via education in the form of a pharmacovigilance themed continuing professional development event was particularly popular amongst veterinary nurses, who reported time as being less of a barrier to reporting than their veterinary surgeon counterparts.

 Conclusions

-Our findings suggest that technological interventions to facilitate reporting and empowerment of veterinary nurses to report through a tailored educational event should be explored further.
+Our findings suggest that technological interventions to facilitate reporting and empowerment of veterinary nurses to report through a tailored -training event should be explored further.

 Introduction

 Pharmacovigilance is defined by the World Health Organisation as the science related to the detection, assessment, understanding and prevention of adverse events (AEs) (1).
-An AE is any observation in animals, regardless of causal association, that is unfavourable and unintended occurring after the use of a veterinary medicinal product (2).
+An AE is any observation in animals, regardless of causal association, that is unfavourable and unintended occurring after the use of a veterinary medicinal product, including both on and off-label usage (2).
 This includes lack of expected efficacy and events in humans following exposure to a veterinary product.
 If there is a reasonable possibility the observed events were in response to an administered product, when the dose given was that normally used in animals for prophylaxis, diagnosis or therapy of disease, or modification of physiological function, then it may be possible to conclude that the AE is in fact an adverse drug reaction (ADR) (2).
 However, in clinical practice the distinction between these two terms is seldom considered and ‘ADR’ is frequently used synonymously to describe any AE.

 The safety, quality and efficacy of marketed veterinary medicinal products are assessed prior to a Marketing authorisation (MA) being granted (3).
 However pre-approval studies are typically short in duration and include only a small number of animals who are not as diverse as the target population (4).
-Moreover, once available in the real-world, products are commonly used under the prescribing cascade outside of the indication for which they have a MA.
+Moreover, once marketed, products are commonly used off-label and/or under the prescribing cascade.
 Consequently, pre-marketing safety and efficacy studies cannot detect all AEs that may occur once a product is used in a wider population, highlighting the importance of post-marketing pharmacovigilance in the detection and mitigation of emerging ADRs.

 Voluntary reporting of AEs by healthcare professionals and the public to national competent authorities and MA holders (MAHs), so called spontaneous reporting, is the most widely used methodology for collection of post-marketing safety data.
 In the UK, the national competent authority for veterinary medicinal products is the Veterinary Medicines Directorate (VMD).
 There is no legal obligation to report suspected AEs in the UK; however, both veterinary surgeons and veterinary nurses are encouraged to report ‘suspected AEs’ by their respective Code of Professional Conduct (5,6).